 The Cost of Valentine’s Day: Just Say No

-Valentine’s Day is right around the corner.
-That means you should be out finding the perfect gift for your loved one, according to Cupid and Associates, a multi-billion-dollar conglomerate.
-Sadly, most couples give in to Cupid’s insidious grasp and succumb to our consumer culture, feeling obligated to buy gifts.
+Valentine’s Day comes but once a year, and you might be out looking for the perfect gift for your special someone.
+Sadly, most couples give in to Cupid’s insidious grasp and succumb to our consumer culture, feeling obligated to buy expensive gifts.
 The cost of Valentine’s Day can be brutal.

-At the end of the month, the credit card bill comes and each spouse scrambles to figure out how to pay for the cost of Valentine’s Day: the gifts and dinner they shouldn’t have bought in the first place.
+Without a lot of planning, you might find yourself scrambling to figure out how to pay for the cost of Valentine’s Day: the gifts and dinner you probably shouldn’t have bought in the first place.

 But it doesn’t have to be this way.

-Whether it’s Valentine’s Day, Christmas, or our birthdays, my wife and I don’t buy each other obligatory holidays gifts.
-Before you call me a horrible husband, hear me out!
+Whether it’s Valentine’s Day, Christmas, or our birthdays, my partner and I don’t buy each other obligatory holidays gifts.
+Before you call me a horrible partner, hear me out!

 We anguished over a thoughtful gift.
 But since we bought what we wanted after we saved up enough to pay for it, finding that perfect gift was tedious.